-3. Experiment description
+3 Experiment description

 An experiment was conducted to study the effect of pH and cultivation time (days) on the production of bacterial cellulose using the microorganism Gluconacetobacter medellinensis.
-Each sample unit corresponded to 100 grams of banana peel, which was cut into smaller pieces and homogenized with 400 mL of water using a blender.
+Each sample unit corresponded to 100 grams of overmature banana, which was cut into smaller pieces and homogenized with 400 mL of water using a blender.
 This mixture was filtered using a cloth membrane.
 The juice obtained from each sample was analyzed to determine the pH.
 After completion of the fermentation time, the obtained bacterial cellulose membrane was removed and placed in a solution of KOH at 5% (p/p) for 14 hours at a temperature between 28 and 30 degrees Celsius.
 The cellulose membranes were then washed successively with water until the pH was neutral, and the washed membranes were dried in a convection oven at 60 degrees Celsius for 24 hours and then at 105 degrees Celsius for 2 hours or until constant weight was reached.
 At the end of this process, the amount of bacterial cellulose was measured; see Figure 1.

-Figura 1: Experiment illustration.
+Figure 1: Experiment illustration.
 Left, unit samples.
 Right, cellulose membrane.

-The response variable in the experiment was the bacterial cellulose yield.
+The response variable in the experiment was the bacterial cellulose yield calculated in grams of dry BC and obtained on each experimental unit.
 Figure 2 shows the density plot and boxplot for bacterial cellulose yield, revealing that the response variable is right-skewed with a minimum value of 0.0181, median of 0.0787, maximum of 0.5707 and 5 observations of 32 that appear to be outliers.
 For these reasons, it seems reasonable to use a skewed distribution to model the cellulose yield.